ThomDietrich/miflora-mqtt-daemon/README.md

 > *Xiaomi* and *Mi Flora* are registered trademarks of *BEIJING XIAOMI TECHNOLOGY CO., LTD.*
 >
 > This project is a community project not for commercial use.
-> The authors will not be held responsible in the event of device failure or other damages.
+> The authors will not be held responsible in the event of device failure or withered plants.
 >
 > This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by *Xiaomi* or any of its affiliates or subsidiaries.